 To make this day to as smoothly as possible, please make sure that you have done the following before leaving:

 - Be sure you understand any instructions or procedures you should follow at home.

 - Arrange for a ride home.

 - Gather all your belongings from your hospital room.

 - Claim any valuables you left with the Admissions Office.

-WVU Hospital’s Emergency Department provides 24-hour emergency care for illnesses and injuries that can’t wait until your next doctor’s visit.
-It is also the home of MedCom, which dispatches emergency helicopters and coordinates pre-hospital emergency care for the region.
+J.W.
+Ruby Memorial Hospital’s Emergency Department provides 24-hour emergency care for illnesses and injuries that can’t wait until your next doctor’s visit.